DRBrenner/plotly-challenge/README.md

 5. Update all of the plots any time that a new sample is selected.

 6. Deploy Flask app to Heroku.

-## Hints

-* Don't forget to `pip install -r requirements.txt` before you start your server.

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.

-* Refer to the [Plotly.js Documentation](https://plot.ly/javascript/) when building the plots.